 3. Keep Up With The Times

-If your website isn’t optimized for mobile users, you’re leaving a huge amount of traffic on the table.
+If you don’t optimize your site for mobile users, you leave a huge amount of traffic on the table.
 With the advent of Google mobilegeddon and “mobile first” search engine indexing, having a mobile-compliant website is no longer an option; it’s mission critical.

 A website thin on content won’t be seen as authoritative by either search engines or people.
 Work on developing professionally written, snappy content to get your readers’ interest and fill out the experience with rich, long form content to take them deeper into the topic (and closer to making a decision).
 There is also substantial evidence that Google rewards content heavy websites better rankings, as well.

-Building domain authority, more than a specific set of tactics, requires an overall commitment to improving your site for both search engines and searchers.
+Building domain authority, more than a specific set of tactics, requires an overall commitment to local search engine optimization and consumer engagement marketing.
 Sure, a lot of it is common sense, but it’s worth reviewing every three to six months, to ensure you haven’t fallen into any bad habits.

 Questions?
 Contact Rio SEO to book your 1 on 1 Demo, to see what the Suite Approach to Local can do for your brand.